superphy/spfy/README.md

   1. `docker exec -it backend_worker_1 sh` this drops a shell into the rq worker container which has rq-dashboard installed via conda
   2. `rq-dashboard -H redis` runs rq-dashboard and specifies the *redis* host automatically defined by docker-compose
   3. then on your host machine visit http://localhost:9181

+## Blazegraph:
+* We are currently running Blazegraph version 2.1.4.
+If you want to run Blazegraph separately, please use the same version otherwise there may be problems in endpoint urls / returns (namely version 2.1.1).
+See https://github.com/superphy/backend/issues/63